Lauren sits on a couch examining colour options.

 How many people do you currently have in the I Love Linen team?
 What do you like to do to foster your team culture?

-We work from home three days a week and so having the in-office days are our ways to collaborate and connect.
+We work from home three days a week, so having the in-office days is our way to collaborate and connect.

 What’s one thing you learned during your time at QUT that has stayed with you over the course of your journey?